readium/annotations/README.md

 When a user decides to export a publication from the Reading System, he SHOULD be proposed to embed the annotations associated with the publication.

-If the user decides to embed annotations in a publication, he SHOULD be proposed to filter the annotations by keywords (multiple choice).
+If the user decides to embed annotations in a publication, he SHOULD be proposed to filter the annotations by tags (multiple choice).

 ## 4.5.
 Importing annotations